However, there are some areas where sorting out financial issues are more problematic – for example on the subject of wills and pension entitlements.

 However, there are very few financial products that are LGBT branded, partly because this would be seen as discriminatory.

-Virgin Money have a Rainbow credit card that is the same as all its other cards except that £1 is donated to Stonewall every time the card is used.
+Virgin Money has a Rainbow credit card that is the same as all its other cards except that £1 is donated to Stonewall every time the card is used.

 When you live together, each partner is taxed separately.

-You may also be eligible for the Marriage Tax Allowance.
-This enables a couple to transfer part of their personal allowance between them.
+You may also be eligible for the Marriage Allowance.
+This enables a couple to transfer £1,250 of their personal allowance between them.
 However, you must be married or in a civil partnership, and one of you needs to be a non-taxpayer while the other is a basic rate taxpayer.

 The legal status of civil partnership and marriage are the same for all same-sex couples, whether they are women or men.